The Safety Policy is a priority at ANAV, which is why the following principles are promoted and strengthened:

 - Preventing the generation of deterministic biological effects through the establishment of low enough dose limits, with the aim to ensure the thresholds for such effects are never reached.

 - Limiting the likelihood of stochastic effect occurrence, ensuring the values for station personnel and the public in general remain acceptable.
 To do that, all justified exposures should be kept as low as reasonably achievable, keeping economic and social factors into consideration.

 The Preventive Policy is as follows:

-- Promoting occupational health and safety as a priority principle, taking into consideration the common efforts of company individuals at all times.
+- Promoting occupational safety, health and welfare as a priority principle, taking into consideration the common efforts of company individuals at all times.

 - Ensuring commitment to continuous management improvement and Occupational Health and Safety performance.

 - Complying strictly with existing occupational health and safety regulations, as well as with other commitments subscribed by the company, going beyond statutory requirements.